Blog

 2. Evaluate Sites Before You Pitch

 Not every site that accepts guest contributions is worth your time.
-Use these metrics to qualify prospects:- Domain Authority (DA) or Domain Rating (DR): Aim for sites with a DA of 30 or higher as a baseline, though relevance matters more than raw numbers.
+That’s why it’s crucial to do a quality assessment before you take a link from any site.
+If you have a good budget, you can always hire a trusted guest posting agency, otherwise use these metrics to qualify prospects:- Domain Authority (DA) or Domain Rating (DR): Aim for sites with a DA of 30 or higher as a baseline, though relevance matters more than raw numbers.

 - Organic Traffic: Use tools like Semrush or Similarweb to estimate monthly traffic.
 A DA-60 site with 500 monthly visitors is far less valuable than a DA-35 site with 20,000 relevant visitors.